G-glop/Trackinator/README.md

 	- [x] Same for the buck module
 - [ ] Use the "Round Tracks" plugin from mixtela together with via/pad teardrops
 	- It's an actual benefit on flex PCBs
+- [ ] The flex PCBs of the cameras seem to have some intentional engineering compared to "bunch of parallel tracks" like a FFC cable.
 - Add logos:
 	- [ ] EyeTrackVR
 	- [ ] OpenSourceHW